Five Spectacular Day Trips from Kaiserslautern

 How to Get There

-Freinsheim is approximately a 1 ½-hour train ride from Kaiserslautern.
+By car, it is approximately 40 minutes from Kaiserslautern.
+Freinsheim is approximately a 1.5 hour train ride from Kaiserslautern.
 The train station is very close to the city Centre so this is really the most convenient way to get there, especially for a wine festival.
-By car, it is approximately 40 minutes east via A6.

 2. TRIER